 This boat typically travels from the Magic Kingdom to Grand Floridian and then heads over the Polynesian.

-Anyone that enjoys walking but doesn’t want to make the full walk back from Magic Kingdom might enjoy walking from the Grand Floridian to Polynesian.
+Anyone that enjoys walking but doesn’t want to make the full walk back from Magic Kingdom might enjoy walking from the Grand Floridian to the Polynesian.
 The walk between the two resorts is extremely scenic.
-I often will take the resort boat from Magic Kingdom to the Grand, disembark, and walk to the Poly.
+I often take the resort boat from Magic Kingdom to the Grand, disembark, and walk over to the Poly.

-If you want to learn more about this specific resort, check out my guide on transportation at the Grand Floridian.
+If you want to learn more about this specific resort, check out the guide on transportation at the Grand Floridian.
 It covers all the different options for visiting the Magic Kingdom and other parks and popular destinations.

 As mentioned above, when heading to the Polynesian from Magic Kingdom, you will now head out to the center boat dock past the exit.
 When leaving the Polynesian, you’ll find the resort’s boat launch sits out on the lagoon.
 This is behind the Polynesian’s volcano pool area.